 γ-tocotrienol enhances the chemosensitivity of human oral cancer cells to docetaxel through the downregulation of the expression of NF-κB-regulated anti-apoptotic gene products

 - Yukihiro Momota

 - Michito Harada

 - Hideyuki Takano

 Published online on: Thursday, November 8, 2012

 - Pages: 75-82 DOI: 10.3892/ijo.2012.1692

-Copyright: © Kani et al. This is an open access article distributed under the terms of the Creative Commons Attribution.
+Copyright: © Kani et al. This is an open access article distributed under the terms of a Creative Commons Attribution License.

 Taxanes, including docetaxel, are widely used for the treatment of squamous cell carcinoma (SCC) of the head and neck (SCCHN), suggesting the highest single agent activity (1,2).
 They exert their cytotoxic effects by promoting microtubule assembly and stabilizing microtubule dynamics, thereby inhibiting cell proliferation (3).
 Although the clinical use of taxanes is often limited by their potentially serious side-effects, such as diarrhea, myelosuppression, mucositis and peripheral neuropathy, docetaxel has been shown to be efficacious in the treatment of patients with advanced head and neck cancer, as well as in neoadjuvant settings (4,5).
 However, the molecular mechanisms underlying the growth-inhibitory effect of docetaxel in SCCHN has not yet been extensively investigated.